The Relationship Clinic logo with Ethel Mosena MA LMFT

 Is the Quality of Care the Same?

-One of the biggest questions people have is whether online therapy is as effective as meeting a therapist in person.
-It’s a fair question, and the research is reassuring.
-Multiple studies have found that for many common mental health issues, including anxiety, depression, and PTSD, teletherapy is just as effective as traditional sessions.
-The most important part of therapy is the connection you build with your therapist, and a strong, supportive therapeutic relationship can absolutely be formed through video calls.
-The focus is on the quality of the conversation and the expertise of the therapist, not the room you’re sitting in.
+Yes.
+Multiple studies have found that for many common mental health issues — including anxiety, depression, and PTSD — teletherapy is just as effective as traditional in-person sessions.
+The most important part of therapy is the connection you build with your therapist, and that relationship can absolutely be formed through video calls.
+At The Relationship Clinic, our sessions are conducted virtually with the same level of depth and care as in-person work.

 How to Avoid Surprise Bills